 Kelli Shay Hix (Great Lakes > Chicago > Rochester > Nashville > D.C. > Nashville) is an audiovisual media conservator, curator, consultant, community archivist, and artist.

-From 2015-2019 Kelli was Lead Archivist and Project Manager for the Smithsonian Institution's Audiovisual Preservation Readiness Assessment, the most comprehensive survey of audiovisual collections at the institution.
+From 2015-2019 Kelli was Lead Archivist and Project Manager for the Smithsonian Institution's Audiovisual Preservation Readiness Assessment, the most comprehensive survey of audiovisual collections at the largest museum in the world.
 The project led to the establishment of the Smithsonian's Audiovisual Media Preservation Initiative (AVMPI).

 She is the Southeastern United States Project Manager for the Community Archiving Workshop's Training of Trainers Program, a program funded by the Institute of Museum and Library Services which supports the preservation of archival collections in underserved communities.